ryansheehy0/Cheat_Sheets/Tools/How_A_CPU_Works/how_a_cpu_works.md

 - They can also be constructed using a 555 timer as seen from Ben Eater's videos.

 <img src="./clock.jpeg" width="250">

+- The HLT signal is used to stop the clock.

 ## [Logic Gates](#table-of-contents)
 Logic gates are used to perform the logic within the computer.
 Modules are constructed from many of these logic gates in order to perform specialized operations.